How to Plan a Graduation Party on a Budget

 Do not start a group chat for this.
 You will regret it within 15 minutes when someone replies-all with "Who's bringing the cooler?" and kicks off a 47-message thread.

 Use Lemonvite's broadcast feature instead.
-You can send a targeted update to everyone who RSVP'd "Attending" without bothering the people who declined.
-It goes out via SMS, so people actually see it.
-One message, no reply-all chaos, no one accidentally removed from the thread.
+You send a targeted update to everyone who RSVP'd "Attending" without bothering the people who declined, and it goes out via SMS, so people actually see it.
+Guests with phone numbers outside the US and Canada get the same message over WhatsApp now, so the cousin studying abroad sees the parking instructions too.
+One message goes out, and the reply-all spiral never starts.

 The Timeline That Keeps You Sane

 The best graduation parties I have been to were not the expensive ones.
-They were the ones where the host was actually relaxed and present instead of running around fixing problems.
+They were the ones where the host was relaxed and present instead of running around patching problems all afternoon.

 Budget planning is not about being cheap.
-It is about being intentional with where your money goes so you can focus on what matters: celebrating someone's hard work with the people who care about them.
+It is about being intentional with where your money goes, so you can spend the day on what matters: celebrating someone's hard work with the people who care about them.

 Start planning your graduation party on Lemonvite and put the money you save toward something the graduate actually wants.
 Like a graduation gift.
 Or their student loans.